Boltovnya/hylia/src/posts/approaching-the-singularity-ctf-writeup.md

 1. The server is running on NGINX (not super helpful)
 2. The site stores a PHP Session cookie (probably useful)

-Knowing this, we're more likely to be able to programmatically solve the captchas.
+Knowing this, we're more likely to be able to programmatically solve the CAPTCHAs, as we'll need the session ID to tie our `POST` requests to the CAPTCHA image we've received.

 If we move our attention to `mturk.php`, the file which is rendered as an image, we'll see that it is actually just a PNG file which is generated on each call to the page.